tig4605246/SIGS/README.md

 ---------------------------------------

 ### Updates
-  2017/04/20 : log system structure & functions
+  2017/04/20 : log function (Open database, Create data table, Write back to databese, Retreive from database)

 ## Purpose

-    Wrap on some Open source libraries to make a simple IoT Gateway Software The final goal is to provide SDK for others to develop their own data collector.
+    Wrap on some Open source libraries to make a simple IoT Gateway Software The goal is to ease the pain during the development in the future.

 ## Milestones